-Neoplasms show partial or complete lack of structural organization & functional Co- ordination with the normal tissue.
+Neoplasms show partial or complete lack of structural organization & functional coordination within the normal tissue.
 The term tumor, which literally means swelling, is a synonym of neoplasm.
-Carcinoma breast arises from the terminal ductal –lobular units of epithelial tissue, which is mature breast, represent 10% of the total value.
+Breast carcinoma arises from the terminal ductal –lobular units of epithelial tissue, which is mature breast, represent 10% of the total value.

-HISTORY OF CANCER BREAST-
+HISTORY OF BREAST-CANCER

-The earliest case of breast carcinoma was studied by an Egyptian physician IMHOTEP is 3000 B.C and is recorded in the EDWIN- SMITH SURGICAL PAPYRUS as case no.39 “BULGING TUMOR OF THE BREAST”
+The earliest recorded case of breast carcinoma was documented by the Egyptian physician IMHOTEP in 3000 B.C.
+It is recorded in the EDWIN- SMITH SURGICAL PAPYRUS as case no.39 “BULGING TUMOR OF THE BREAST”

 The study of morphology of breast and its relation to menstrual dysfunction was first studied by SIR ASTLEY COOPER in 1845.

 Germans studied the normal breast development in animals in the 19th century.
 They said that its development is dependent on intact ovarian functions.
-Later in the year 1896, SIR GEORGE BEATSON demonstrated the inhibition of breast carcinoma by oopherectomy in human beings(1)
+Later, in 1896, SIR GEORGE BEATSON demonstrated the inhibition of breast carcinoma by oopherectomy in human (1)

 INCIDENCE:-

-Cancer of breast is the most frequent tumor in females, Worldwide.

-Breast carcinoma now ranks first among carcinoma affecting women through the world.
+Breast cancer is the most frequent tumor in females worldwide and ranks first among all cancers affecting women.

-It is more common in developed countries.
-The relative frequency of carcinoma breast varies from place to place and is changing with time.
-The population at highest risk for carcinoma breast are in Western Europe & North America &lowest risk in Asia.
+It is more common in developed countries, with the relative frequency varies across different regions and is changing with time.
+The population at highest risk for breast carcinoma are in Western Europeand North America, with thelowest risk are found in Asia.